A Build America, Buy America law is causing construction delays amid the US housing crisis

 But the law has spurred a bottleneck for affordable housing.

-Nearly everything from HVACs and lighting to sink hooks and ceiling fans in affordable housing projects that get federal dollars must carry the Made in the USA label.
+Nearly everything from HVACs and lighting to sink hooks and ceiling fans in affordable housing projects that get federal dollars must be produced in the United States.
 But, developers say, numerous products do not, as they have long been imported from overseas markets with cheaper labor costs.

 Although builders can apply for waivers, the process has been at a near standstill as the Department of Housing and Urban Development, which has had its staff slashed by the Trump administration, has only greenlit a handful of projects.